THE CARE BEARS MOVIE (Theatrical Release USA 1985)

 Additional Thanks

 Thank you to Director Arna Selznick for directing effort.
 Thank you to Executive Producers Jack Chojnacki, Lou Gioia, Carole MacGillvray, and Robert Unkel for making the film possible.
-Additional characters/cast include: Mr. Cherrywood (voice of Mickey Rooney), The Spirit (voice of Jackie Burroughs), Love-a-Lot Bear (voice of Georgia Engel), Jason (Sunny Besen Thrasher), Friend Bear/Champ Bear/Swift Heart Rabbit (voice of Eva Almos), Funshine Bear/Share Bear (voice of Patricia Black), Birthday Bear/Cheer Bear/Baby Tugs Bear (voice of Melleny Melody), Grumpy Bear (voice of Bob Dermer), Mrs. Cherrywood (voice of Jayne Eastwood), Secret Bear (voice of Anni/Eve Evans), Bedtime Bear (voice of Gloria Figura), Kim (voice of Cree Summer), Mr. Fetuccini (voice of Brian George), Wish Bear (voice of Janet-Laine Green), Lotsa Heart Elephant/Gentle Heart Lamb (voice of Luba Goy).
+Additional characters/cast include: Mr. Cherrywood (voice of Mickey Rooney), The Spirit (voice of Jackie Burroughs), Love-a-Lot Bear (voice of Georgia Engel), Jason (Sunny Besen Thrasher), Friend Bear/Champ Bear/Swift Heart Rabbit (voice of Eva Almos), Funshine Bear/Share Bear (voice of Patricia Black), Birthday Bear/Cheer Bear/Baby Tugs Bear (voice of Melleny Melody), Grumpy Bear (voice of Bob Dermer), Mrs. Cherrywood (voice of Jayne Eastwood), Secret Bear (voice of Anni/Eve Evans), Bedtime Bear (voice of Gloria Figura), Kim (voice of Cree Summer), Mr. Fetuccini (voice of Brian George), Wish Bear (voice of Janet-Laine Green), and Lotsa Heart Elephant/Gentle Heart Lamb (voice of Luba Goy).

 Buy a ticket?
 Yes?
 No?
 Maybe?